Pellets

 Surfactant

-In the pelletization process, initially, at the time of pellet formation, the growth of smooth-surfaced spherical pellets depends on the liquid bridges that are mainly on water.Generally, surfactants are added into the liquid to enhance the wettability by minimizing the interfacial tension between the liquid and drug particles.
+In the pelletization process, initially, at the time of pellet formation, the growth of smooth-surfaced spherical pellets depends on the liquid bridges that are mainly on water.Generally, surfactants are added to the liquid to enhance the wettability by minimizing the interfacial tension between the liquid and drug particles.

 Release Modifiers